 How much does Sales Edge cost?

-Understanding Crossbeam Core vs Sales Edge
+Understanding Crossbeam Core and Sales Edge

 • Crossbeam Core is purpose-built for your partnerships team.
 It includes the functionality you know and love, including The Crossbeam Network, Automating Account Mapping, & more.